WHO ELECTS THE PRIME MINISTER OF INDIA?

 Introduction

-India has a strong central government elected by the people of India and each state of India has their elected governments.
-The central government has a Council of Ministers headed by the Prime Minister to advise the President, who is the constitutional head.
-In the same way, each state has a Council of Ministers headed by the Chief Minister to advise the Governor.
-The President appoints the Governor on the advice of the Prime Minister.
+India has a strong central government elected by citizens.
+Also, each state of India has its elected governments.
+The central government has a Council of Ministers headed by the Prime Minister to advise the President.
+The president is the constitutional head.

 Who elects the Prime Minister of India?

-Each political party or group in the Lok Sabha elects its leader and the leader of the political party/group who enjoys the confidence and support of the majority Members of Parliament (MPs) will meet the President and stake his/her claim to form the Government.
-The present Lok Sabha has a strength of 543 elected Members of Parliament, so the leader of a political party/group who has the support of 273 or more Members of Parliament (more than 50%) can stake the claim to form the government.
+The present Lok Sabha has a strength of 543 elected Members of Parliament (MP).
+So, the leader of a political party/group with the support of 273 or more MPs (more than 50%) can stake the claim to form the government.

 There is no restriction on the number of terms a person can hold the office of the Prime Minister of India.